© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval chapel 350m south east of Castle Farm is a scheduled monument protected by Historic England under reference 1019579.
 View the official record →

-The medieval chapel 350 metres south-east of Castle Farm is a scheduled ancient monument situated in Yorkshire.
+The Medieval chapel located 350 metres south-east of Castle Farm in Yorkshire is a scheduled ancient monument of significant local ecclesiastical importance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019579.

 Medieval chapel 350m south east of Castle Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019579.